MohamedddAli/task-service/README.md

 ## Running the Application

 ### 1. Build the Quarkus application
+**Important:** Since the `target/` folder is ignored by git, you must run this command locally to generate the compiled artifacts.
+The Dockerfile copies the resulting JARs from this step.

 mvn clean package -DskipTests

-This produces the build artifacts inside target/quarkus-app.
+This produces the build artifacts inside `target/quarkus-app`.

 ### 2. Start the Docker infrastructure
 docker compose up -d --build